jvatic/tauri-ipc-macros/README.md

 ## Usage

-1. Create an intermediary crate in the workspace of your Tauri app to house traits defining your commands and generated IPC bindings to import into the Rust frontend, e.g:
+1. Create an intermediary crate in the workspace of your Tauri app to house traits defining your commands, events, and generated IPC bindings to import into the Rust frontend, e.g:

     ```toml
     [package]